 Explores different perspectives for understanding media and popular culture in society.
 Students will examine the news, representation of different groups in popular culture, social media, and how media consumption shapes social identities.
 No prerequisites.
 Offered in alternate years.

 From childhood and adolescence to middle-age and our elderly years, how we age is shaped by norms and social institutions.
 This class explores processes of human development from the perspective of sociological theories of the self, the life course, and aging.
 Offered in alternate years.

 Selected topics in sociology open to students of all majors, particularly sophomores and juniors.
 May be repeated for credit if content is not duplicated.
 See current Program of Classes to determine if this course fulfills general education requirements.
 Offered as needed.

 Guided explorations of places, groups, and cultures beyond Bloomington-Normal.
 Itinerary, readings, and assignments vary from semester to semester.
 See/ Program of Classes/ for specific course descriptions and general education designations.
 May be repeated for credit if the topic does not duplicate.
 Prerequisite: At least one course in Sociology or consent of instructor.
 Offered occasionally in May.

 SOC 290 (IT, W) History of Social Thought

-A study of social philosophy and sociological theory from the Enlightenment to the Chicago School of Sociology, including such figures as Karl Marx, Max Weber, and Emile Durkheim.
+A study of social philosophy and sociological theory from the Enlightenment to the present, including such figures as Karl Marx, Max Weber, and Emile Durkheim.
 Emphasizes the biographical, historical, and intellectual contexts of their ideas.
-Offered annually.
+Prerequisite: Gateway.
+Offered each semester.